NightlyNexus/georgia-tech-email-lookup/README.md

-Georgia-Tech-email-lookup
+Georgia Tech Email Lookup
 =========================

-Fast and Easy Way to Find Email Addresses of Georgia Tech Students and Faculty
+Fast and Easy Way to Find Email Addresses of Georgia Tech Students and Faculty.